davidbkemp/KeyboardCombinerArduinoSketch/Instructions.md

 ## Usage
 The keyboard combiner assumes that your pedals have been configured to generate the desired shift, alt, control, and/or command modifier key presses (more on this in a moment).

-If your keyboard has a USB port, then the simplest arrangement is to:
+You need to:
-- Plug the pedals into the keyboard
+- Connect the Arduino to the computer
-- Plug the keyboard into the USB Host shield
+- Connect the keyboard and pedals to the USB Host Shield via a USB hub

+**WARNING**: Some updates to the host shield software seem to have made this much more fiddly.
+I am currently finding that I need to plug everything in this specific order or the pedals have no effect on the keys:
-- Plug the Arduino into the computer.
+- Arduino to USB port on the computer

-If your keyboard does not have a USB port, or it is inconvenient to use, then you will need to plug the keyboard and pedals into a USB hub:
+- USB hub to USB host shield

-- Plug the keyboard and pedals into the USB hub
+- Pedals to USB hub
+- Wait ten seconds
-- Plug the USB hub into the USB Host shield
+- Keyboard to USB hub
-- Plug the Arduino into the computer.
+- Wait another ten seconds before use.

+I used to be able to connect the pedals via the USB port in the keyboard, but this sadly no longer seems to work.

 Also, here is an important quote from the "Getting Started" pages for the Leonardo:

 > The first time you plug a Leonardo or Micro into a Mac, the "Keyboard Setup Assistant" will launch.
 There's nothing to configure with the Leonardo, so you can close this dialogue by clicking the red button in the top left of the window.

 It takes a few seconds for the keyboard combiner to "start up".
-The lights on your keyboard (caps-lock, num-lock, etc) should flash once to indicate that it is ready.

 ## The Pedals
 The keyboard combiner requires that the pedals are configured to act as the shift, alt, etc modifier keys you desire.
 This will typically involve the one-off use of software that should come with your pedals.
 Unfortunately, this may require access to a Windows computer to do this initial configuration.